 Angry Chap: “Yeah”.
 (Almost speaking normally).
 “What are you going to do about it?”

-Me: “Yeah, Now I know why you’re angry.”
+Me: “Yeah.
+Now I know why you’re angry.”
 (Talking normally and desperately trying to think of what I could say next to good effect).
-“You want your dog back.”
-“I love dogs”.
+“You want your dog back.
+I love dogs”.

 I was running out of things to say.
 But he had calmed down a lot, and I was wondering how I could get him in handcuffs without setting him off again.
-Just then, we heard the sound of police sirens, my backup.

-His eyes flickered with alarm, I was worried he’d be triggered, and I’d be back to square one.
-So I decided I’d pace exactly what I imagined he’d be thinking;
+His eyes flickered with alarm.
+I was worried he’d be triggered, and I’d be back to square one.
+So I decided I’d Pace exactly what I imagined he’d be thinking;

-Me:“You can hear the police coming.”
+Me: “You can hear the police coming.”

 Angry Chap: “Yes, I can”.